Lake Birds Lodge

 Guests have access to come and go as they please.

-Lake Birds Lodge was newly opened as a Bed and Breakfast in May 2012 by Heather Dellar, who previously owned “La Quercia” and “Villa Cappelli” bed and breakfast guest accommodation in Johannesburg, South Africa.
+Lake Birds Lodge was opened in May 2012 by Heather Dellar, who previously owned guest accommodation establishments in Johannesburg, South Africa.
 Heather speaks a little Italian and French and enjoys meeting guests from overseas or locally.

 The wooden lodge by design has cosy but modern bedrooms and has been furnished to make you as comfortable as possible.
 Guests love to sit on the large south-facing wooden deck and chill while watching the ducks and geese glide by.
-There is a guest lounge with views of the lake.
+Even if it rains you can watch the lake through the lounge big picture windows.

 |Size||Sleeps up to 6, 3 bedrooms|